 The answer to this question is yes.
 However, the potential for Subutex addiction is significantly less when compared to the potential for developing an addiction to a full opioid agonist such as heroin or methadone.
 Subutex produces ‘agonist’ effects only up to a dose of 32 mgs.
 Once 32 mgs of Subutex have been consumed, users cannot get ‘higher’ merely by consuming greater quantities of Subutex.

-A modified version of Subutex known as Suboxone is also available for patients who are known to abuse Subutex by intravenous injection.
+A modified version of Subutex known as Suboxone is also available for clients who are known to abuse Subutex by intravenous injection.
 Suboxone contains Naloxone, a full and fast acting opiate agonist.
 If Suboxone is injected, Naloxone will precipitate opiate withdrawal symptoms.
 These symptoms are very unpleasant.
 When Suboxone is taken as prescribed, opiate withdrawal symptoms will not be precipitated.

 Unfortunately, it is possible to overdose on Subutex.
 This is particularly the case when Subutex is administered intravenously.
 It is also dangerous to consume Subutex when other drugs such as alcohol are also consumed simultaneously with Subutex.